Gainzislife/Simple-Management-System/README.md

-# Capstone Project - Object Orientated Programming
+# Project management system

-This is a project management system for a structural engineering firm.
+This is, mostly a skeleton of, a project management system for a structural engineering firm.
 It helps them keep track of all the projects on which they work.

 ## Motivation